We’ve all been there. You start a print job, and the first layer of your print material isn’t properly adhering to the surface of your print bed.

 As a result, it begins to move or slide.
 Disaster.

-Subsequent layers are laid down on top of this unstable substrate.
-They too move or deform.
-In the end, instead of ending up with a cleanly printed object, you’re stuck with a monster made of spaghetti or a semi-shapeless blob of thermoplastic.
+In the end, instead of ending up with a cleanly printed object, you’re stuck with a semi-shapeless blob of spaghetti.
 Not quite what you were envisioning.

 Most 3D printers come with a print bed that is made of glass or aluminum.
 Both of these materials are quite durable and relatively impermeable.
 Therein lays the problem.
 Glass and aluminum, by themselves, both have extremely smooth surfaces.